Trans-Allegheny Lunatic Asylum: 20th century

 A gas well was drilled on the hospital grounds in 1902.
 Its name was again changed to Weston State Hospital in 1913.

 Originally designed to house 250 patients in solitude, the hospital held 717 patients by 1880; 1,661 in 1938; over 1,800 in 1949; at its peak, 2,600 in the 1950s in overcrowded conditions.
 A 1938 report by a survey committee organized by a group of North American medical organizations found that the hospital housed "epileptics, alcoholics, drug addicts and non-educable mental defectives" among its population.
 A series of reports by The Charleston Gazette in 1949 found poor sanitation and insufficient furniture, lighting, and heating in much of the complex, while one wing, which had been rebuilt using Works Progress Administration funds following a 1935 fire started by a patient, was comparatively luxurious.

 The lack of proper care and access to sanitation led to a large number of deaths at the asylum.
-While the official count of patients who have died in the asylum is not available, historians have estimated the number to be between 400 and 500.
+While the official count of patients who have died in the asylum is not available, research is currently underway to determine an accurate count.
+Weston State Hospital expert and historian Titus Swan estimates the number to be in or above the five figure range.

 Weston State Hospital found itself to be the home for the West Virginia Lobotomy Project in the early 1950s.
 This was an effort by the state of West Virginia and Walter Freeman to use lobotomy to reduce the number of patients in asylums because there was severe overcrowding.

 By the 1980s, the hospital had a reduced population due to changes in the treatment of mental illness.
 Those patients who could not be controlled were often locked in cages.
 In February 1986, then-Governor Arch Moore announced plans to build a new psychiatric facility elsewhere in the state and convert the Weston hospital to a prison.
-Ultimately the new facility, the William R. Sharpe Jr. Hospital, was built in Weston and the old Weston State Hospital was simply closed in May 1994.
+Moore authorized work to begin on the prison conversion, but the state found the move to be unconstitutional and work was suspended.
+Ultimately the new facility, the William R. Sharpe Jr. Hospital, was built in Weston and the old Weston State Hospital closed in May 1994.
+The closure came by court order due in part to a class action lawsuit filed by family members of patients.
 The building and its grounds have since been mostly vacant, aside from local events such as fairs, church revivals, and tours.
-In 1999, all four floors of the interior of the building were damaged by several city and county police officers playing paintball, three of whom were dismissed over the incident.
+In 1999, all four floors of the interior of the building were damaged by several off duty city, county and state police officers playing paintball, three of whom were dismissed over the incident.

 Efforts towards adaptive reuse of the building have included proposals to convert the building into a Civil War Museum and a hotel and golf course complex.
 A non-profit 501(c)3 organization, the Weston Hospital Revitalization Committee, was formed in 2000 for the purpose of aiding the preservation of the building and finding appropriate tenants.